A Stochastic-Geometrical Framework for Object Pose Estimation based on Mixture Models Avoiding the Correspondence Problem: Methods

 (without index) and assign the general random variable $\vec{Z}\sim q(\vec{z})$ to this mixture model in object space.
 The introduction of this mixture model feature density is one of the main strengths of this model, avoiding the correspondence problem.

 In general, it is not necessary to work with individual feature points $\vec{z}_i$ ($i=1,..,N$) to construct such a mixture model, but for the simplicity of the argumentation this is used throughout the paper.
-For example, also line segments or other structures representing observable parts of the object and their uncertainties can be utilized in the construction of this mixture model.
+For example, also line segments (in order to approximate object edges) or other structures representing observable parts of the object and their uncertainties can be utilized in the construction of this mixture model.
+For example, other types of features could be surface structures of objects or even textures on an object surface.
+The crucial part will be that these features can be extracted well in the observations.
+For the practical implementation, the density function $q(\vec{z})$ needs to be modeled with high density areas at the location of these features.